jokerIsPunk/find-your-friends/Find Your Friends/README.txt

 --- LESS IMPORTANT:
 You can place multiple panels in your world, but I don't recommend that for now, since references won't work as expected.
 I may add that feature in the future.

 Udon Sharp is not required for this prefab.
-You can safely delete the FindYourFriends_us script and asset.
-They are provided as a fully equivalent alternative to the default Udon Graph asset.
+You can safely delete the FindYourFriends_us script and asset, and use the Graphs prefab variant in the /Prefabs folder instead.
+The Udon Graph and Udon Sharp versions are equivalent alternatives.

 This prefab is available on github (github.com/jokerispunk) and I accept pull requests (you are encouraged to comment or talk to me first).